veebs/veebs-sproutcore-samples/README.md

 This does **NOT** handle cookies, session id or logout.
 This is will addressed in an the login-logout-sample (todo).

-Check out the walkthrough on [my blog](http://www.veebsbraindump.com/2010/08/sproutcore-login-sample/).
+Check out the tutorial on [my blog](http://www.veebsbraindump.com/2010/08/sproutcore-login-sample/).

+See it in action [here](http://demo.veebsbraindump.com/login_sample/).

 login-logout-sample